acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 ------------

-The following diagram illustrates the functional components, interfaces, and interaction of the components for a typical private-k8s-deployment process:
+The following diagram illustrates the functional components, interfaces, and interaction of the components for a typical private-k8s-deployment process that includes a composite solution, Data Broker, and Probe:

 .. image:: images/private-k8s-client-arch.png

-A summary of the process steps:
+A summary of the process steps, with conditional statements illustrating where the process varies depending upon the type of solution (simple or composite), and inclusion of specific optional features (Data Broker, Probe):

 #.
 At the Acumos platform, the user selects "deploy to private k8s cloud", and
    follows this optional procedure to setup a private k8s cluster